The generalized Pythagorean theorem on the compactifications of certain dually flat spaces via toric geometry: K ahler structure on toric symplectic manifold

 \subsection{Delzant polytope and Delzant construction}

 For the contents of this subsection consult the book \cite{Silva} for example.

-\begin{defn} A {\it toric symplectic manifold} $(M,\omega, \rho, \mu)$ is a data consisting of \begin{itemize} \item a connected symplectic manifold $(M,\omega)$ of dimension $2n$, \item a homomorphism $\rho$ from the $n$-dimensional torus $T$ to the group of symplectomorphisms of $M$ which gives a Hamiltonian action of $T$ on $M$, and \item a moment map $\mu:M\to \bbR^n=({\rm Lie}(T))^*$. \end{itemize} \end{defn} We often denote $(M,\omega, \rho,\mu)$ by $M$ for simplicity.
-It is well known that the image $\mu(M)$ is a convex polytope in $\bbR^n$, which is called a {\it Delzant polytope} defined below.
+\begin{defn} A {\it toric symplectic manifold} $(M,\omega, \rho, \mu)$ is a data consisting of \begin{itemize} \item a connected symplectic manifold $(M,\omega)$ of dimension $2n$, \item a homomorphism $\rho$ from the $n$-dimensional torus $T$ to the group of symplectomorphisms of $M$ which gives a Hamiltonian action of $T$ on $M$, and \item a moment map $\mu:M\to \bbR^n=({\rm Lie}(T))^*$. \end{itemize} \end{defn} In this paper, unless otherwise stated, we assume that toric manifolds are compact without boundary.
+However, in Section 6, we will consider non-compact examples.
+For simplicity, we often denote the tuple $(M,\omega, \rho,\mu)$ as simply $M$.
+It is well known after \cite{Delzant} that the image $\mu(M)$ is a convex polytope in $\bbR^n$, which is called a {\it Delzant polytope} defined below.

 \begin{defn} A convex polytope $P$ in $\R^n$ is called a {\it Delzant polytope} if $P$ satisfies the following conditions : \begin{itemize} \item $P$ is simple, that is, each vertex of $P$ has exactly $n$ edges. \item $P$ is rational, that is, at each vertex all directional vectors of edges can be taken as integral vectors in $\bbZ^n$. \item $P$ is smooth, that is, at each vertex we can take integral directional vectors of edges as a $\bbZ$-basis of $\bbZ^n$ in $\bbR^n$. \end{itemize} \end{defn}